Blog/Income Tax & Compliance

 This guide covers who is affected, how the deadlines work, what happens when payments are late, and how to report everything correctly in your tax audit.

 Looking for expert help with Section 43B(h) MSME payment compliance and tax disallowance rules for Indian businesses?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 What Does Section 43B(h) Say?